fanzonezy/MitchellClaimService/README.md

 Part One: Basic System Architecture Spec

+This is a eclipse project, simply download it and import it to eclipse and run testClient(in TestCases package).

 Here are THREE packages:
 MitchellClaimORMModels: includes all the ORM classes(models).
 MitchellClaimServiceUtils: includes all the data types sufficient to represent a claim